mapattacker/datascience/general.rst

  [ 0 13  0]
  [ 0  1 10]]

-accuarcy percentage score to obtain the predictive accuarcy.
+accuarcy percentage, and f1 score to obtain the predictive accuarcy.

 .. code:: python